gongahkia/sagasu-4/README.md

 ## Other notes

-`Sagasu 4` rose from the ashes of the below now archived projects.
+`Sagasu 4` is where it is today because of the below projects.

 * [Sagasu](https://github.com/gongahkia/sagasu)
 * [Sagasu 2](https://github.com/gongahkia/sagasu-2)